fmenabe/python-clg/doc/source/overview.rst

 for the command, this will be executed first.
-The arguments are returned in a **Namespace** object inheriting from ``argparse`` `Namespace <http://docs.python.org/dev/library/argparse.html#argparse.Namespace>`_ object but with additionals methods for making it iterable and allow to access arguments with both attributes and list syntax.
+The arguments are returned in a **Namespace** object inheriting from ``argparse`` `Namespace <http://docs.python.org/dev/library/argparse.html#argparse.Namespace>`_ object but with additionals methods for making it iterable and allowing to access arguments with both attributes and list syntax.

 With YAML